tinykite-co/tinykite.co/walkthrough.md

   - **Contact Page**: Created a dedicated **[Contact](/contact)** page.
   - **MDX**: Converted Privacy and Terms pages to MDX for easier editing.
   - **Navigation**: Updated Header and Footer to link to these pages correctly.
 Fixed relative links to work from subpages.
+  - **Mobile Menu**: Fixed issue where the menu remained open after clicking a link.
   - **Environment**: Restricted **[Branding Showcase](/branding)** to development mode only.
   - **Glassa.ai**: Removed from main navigation and added a subtle "Makers of Glassa.ai" badge in the Hero section.
 - **Coming Soon**: Created a dedicated "Coming Soon" page for unreleased apps, replacing placeholder links.